julianeon/julianeon/product_support.md

 Whenever I notice patterns or repeated issues, I make sure to let the Product team know, and any other team member who is interested.
 If customers are saying it, I'll communicate it.

-With the right leadership, the company can make updates or changes that transform the user experience, in ways that make the best things better and prevent the worst things from repeating.
+With the right leadership, the company can make updates or changes that transform the user experience, in ways that make the best things better and prevent the worst issues from repeating.
 "Customer obsession is not just listening to customers...
 Customer obsession is also inventing on their behalf," as [Jeff Bezos](https://www.youtube.com/watch?v=uHvD0DVcKAw) once said.

 At the end of the day, we're all on the same team.
 Our job is to deliver an exceptional experience to customers.
-By listening to their needs, acting on what we've learned, and continuing to improve every quarter, we can do our part to help the company reach its goals - by helping the people we serve.
+By listening to their needs, acting on what we've learned, and continuing to improve every quarter, we can do our part to help the company reach its goals - by helping the people we're all here to serve.